roguehistory/Hist_Digh3814/content/en/week/3/webmaps.md

 ![Ottawa 1894](https://legacy.lib.utexas.edu/maps/historical/ottawa_1894.jpg)

 This was uploaded to Mapwarper and georectified by a former MA student at Carleton.
-You can see it on Mapwarper [at this location](https://mapwarper.net/maps/29435).
+You can see it on Mapwarper [at this location](https://mapwarper.net/maps/29435). (*nb* Mapwarper periodically runs out of space; so look for maps that were last warper/used within the last two years ago.
+For maps that were last updated longer than two years ago you might need to log into Mapwarper, add some more control points to the map, and then re-georectify it to renew it, _and then_ use for your map.)

 If you click on the 'Export' tab, you'll find that there's a URL for the map as tiles: `http://mapwarper.net/maps/tile/29435/{z}/{x}/{y}.png`.